 US court hears arguments over fines for poor convicts

-Arguments at a federal appeals court will deal with whether state criminal court judges in New Orleans are able to make impartial decisions on defendants' ability to pay fines and fees.
+A federal appeals court heard arguments Tuesday on whether state criminal court judges in New Orleans have an unconstitutional conflict of interest arising from their power to assess fees and fines and their control of a court expense fund fed, in part, by those fees and fines.

+The judges say they do not.
+And they asked a 5th U.S. Circuit Court of Appeals panel to reject a lower court's declaration that they do.

-The criminal court judges are appealing part of a federal judge's 2018 declaratory judgment.
-U.S. District Judge Sarah Vance said the judges' control of a court expense fund causes a conflict of interest when they are determining whether a convicted defendant has the ability to pay fines or fees that flow into the fund.
+U.S. District Judge Sarah Vance said last year that the judges' control of the roughly $4 million expense fund causes a conflict of interest when they are making a decision on whether a convicted defendant has the ability to pay fines or fees that flow into the fund.
+Her judgment came in a 2015 lawsuit opposing the way fines and fees are assessed in New Orleans' criminal district court.
+Plaintiffs in the suit had said they were jailed without having a chance to prove they couldn't pay court debts.

-Arguments are set for Tuesday morning at the 5th U.S. Circuit Court of Appeals in New Orleans.
-Lawyers for defendants will argue that Vance's judgment should be upheld.
+The judicial expense fund arrangement poses a "possible temptation" for judges to be biased, argued Rachel Shalev, one of the lawyers for the plaintiffs' side.

+According to court records, the fund covers salaries and benefits for judges' staffers, office supplies and equipment and the judges' professional liability insurance.

 Comments